-Also in the EU-117 area is an Electrovert "Aquajet" circuit board cleaning unit exempt under Rule 290.
+Also in the EU-117 area is an Electrovert "Aquajet" circuit board cleaning unit.
+This unit has been disconnected and will be replaced with an aqueous unit.
+According to Mr. Main, the new unit will be exempt from permitting under Rule 290.